magit/magit/INSTALL.md

   versions of Emacs is available from the GNU Elpa repository.
 You can install it using `package.el` or get it [here][cl-lib].

-* `contrib/magit-inotify.el` requires `inotify` with is only available from Emacs' `trunk` branch; it will be released with Emacs 24.4.

 * `magit-wip.el` requires the `git-wip` shell script available [here][git-wip].